Stowers Original Data Repository

 How do I cite the Stowers ODR?

 If you use data from the Stowers ODR, please cite the original publication.
-If you wish to refer to the Stowers ODR itself, please use “Stowers Original Data Repository, Stowers Institute for Medical Research, Kansas City, MO, USA”.
-If you would like to report about the Stowers Original Data Repository and need additional background information, please contact Kimberly Bland, Head of Science Communications at Stowers.
+If you wish to refer to the Stowers ODR itself, please cite it as, “Stowers Original Data Repository, Stowers Institute for Medical Research, Kansas City, MO, USA”.
+If you would like to report about the Stowers ODR and need additional background information, please contact Kimberly Bland, Head of Science Communications.

 Whom should I contact if I do not agree with the conclusions drawn from a specific data set?

-Please contact the corresponding author of the paper in question.
+Please contact the corresponding author of the publication in question.

 Whom should I contact if I suspect irregularities in the published data?